CBT Thought Record

-- identify negative automatic thoughts (NATs)
+- Identify negative automatic thoughts (NATs)

-- help clients understand the links between thoughts and emotions
+- Help clients understand the links between thoughts and emotions

-- examine the evidence for and against a selected NAT
+- Examine the evidence for and against a selected NAT

-- challenge an NAT
+- Challenge a NAT

-- generate more realistic alternatives to a NAT
+- Generate more realistic alternatives to a NAT

 - Start by cueing the client’s memory for the NAT by directing them to think about where & when the NAT occurred.
 Record this in the first column.